Pretzel Bites

 Method

-2. Cover the bowl and let the dough rise in a warm place for 30-60 minutes until doubled in size.
+2. Cover the bowl and let the dough rise in a warm place for 30-60 minutes until it has doubled in size.

 1. Preheat your oven to 450°F. Line two baking sheets with parchment paper.
-Bring the water and baking soda to a boil in a large pot.
+In a large pot, bring the water and baking soda to a boil.

-3. Drop the bites into boiling water for 30 seconds, then transfer to the prepared baking sheets.
-Leave a little space between each one.
+3. Drop the bites into the boiling water for 30 seconds, then transfer them to the prepared baking sheets.
+Make sure to leave a little space between each one.

-4. Brush with the egg wash and sprinkle with salt.
-Bake for 12-14 minutes until golden brown.
-Serve with honey mustard!
+4. Brush with egg wash and sprinkle with salt.
+Bake for 12-14 minutes until they are golden brown.

 Notes